paulhenry46/LaTeX-classes/README.md

 3. Enjoy

 > [!WARNING]
 > You need to use XeLaTeX to work with the classes.
-Compiling with LaTeX will throw errors.
+Compiling with pdf-LaTeX will throw errors.

 ## Usage